What’s the Difference Between WordPress.com and WordPress.org?

 - Install WordPress and Kadence

-- Make your site legally compliant
+- Secure your site and make it legally compliant

 The best part?
 No rushing!
 Unlike those “build a website in a weekend” programs, you’ll have time to really understand what you’re doing—and end up with a site you’re proud of.